GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting-event-introduction/index.md

 ---
 layout: 'layouts/blog-post.njk'
-title: 'Event-level reports in the Attribution Reporting API '
+title: '[Obsolete] Event-level reports in the Attribution Reporting API '
 subhead: >
   Learn the basics of ad conversion measurement with the Attribution Reporting API with event-level reports.
 date: 2021-11-19